 Bits and Bobs on Victorian Pantomimes

-In an article found at the Victoria and Albert Museum website, one can learn that there were sometimes over 600 actors in a given pantomime—all needing costumes—and that during the Christmas holidays sometimes two performances a day would be put on.
+An article on the Victoria and Albert Museum website explains that sometimes over 600 actors—all needing costumes—were involved in each pantomime and that during the Christmas holidays, two performances a day were sometimes performed.
 That is a lot of work, especially for children.
-The V and A tells us that, “The most elaborate Victorian pantomimes were at Drury Lane Theatre in London.”
+The V and A tells us that " the most elaborate Victorian pantomimes were at Drury Lane Theatre in London.”

 {Main photo used by purchased permission of FotoLibra, FOT1388923 - Engaging Children for the Christmas Pantomime at Drury Lane Theatre London UK 1867}